(Last updated on: 15/06/2021)

 Experience the Joy of Seeing Your Baby Achieve a New Skill

-This will happen regardless of Baby Sensory classes or travelling as they are always developing as babies.
+This will happen regardless of Baby Sensory classes or travelling, as they are always developing.
 Your baby might surprise you on your travels though and learn some skills you hadn’t even realised you were teaching them!
 On our recent trip to Nepal Isla learnt to blow kisses, because the Nepalese people kept blowing her kisses!
 She also learnt to sniff after watching us smelling all of the lovely flowers.

 Learn Something New Every Week

 Travel is the best education.
 I have always thought this and I believe it even more so now that I can see the learning taking place with my daughter.
 Did you know that the optimum time to teach a child to speak a second language is before they are aged 3?
-Baby Isla is learning Spanish when we are not travelling at a Baby Lingual Class, but she is also learns a lot every time we travel Spain to visit her Grandad!
+Baby Isla is learning Spanish when we are not travelling at a Baby Lingual Class.
+She also learns a lot every time we travel Spain to visit her Grandad!
 She knew what a monkey was by the time she was six months from our hikes through the jungle in Costa Rica and she was an expert curry eater by the time we returned from Sri Lanka at 6 months.
-Travel teaches them, a lot.
+Travel teaches them a lot.

 Relax Under a Canopy of Twinkling Stars

-Great, but it’s not a touch on the real thing.
-I really want to head back to Jordan at some point with Isla-Wadi Rum had some of the amazing stary nights I’ve have ever seen.
+This is great, but it’s not a patch on the real thing.
+I really want to head back to Jordan at some point with Isla – Wadi Rum had some of the amazing starry nights I’ve have ever seen.

 Enjoy Therapeutic Light Shows

-There are some pretty cool twinkling lights, but you can also get such lights on a stroll through a busy city like Toyko or New York.
-And not only will you get lights, but different sounds, smells, tastes and many other sensations along the way that will help to stimulate your baby.
+There are some pretty cool twinkling lights, but you can also get such lights on a stroll through a busy city like Tokyo or New York.
+And not only will you get lights, but also different sounds, smells, tastes, and many other sensations along the way that will help to stimulate your baby.

 Share the magic of puppets and bubbles with your baby

 Yep, puppets and bubbles are cool.
 They can also come with you on your travels.
-Plus, there are sooo many amazing shows that you can take your little one to see that will be just as good, if not better than the puppet show at your local Baby Sensory class (ours was a 2 minute Telly Tubby show).
+Plus, there are soooo many amazing shows that you can take your little one to see that will be just as good, if not better than the puppet show at your local Baby Sensory class.
+Ours was a 2 minute Telly Tubby show…

 Delight in our beautiful music

-Baby Isla loves music, perhaps something to do with her dad being a Music Teacher?
-We take music with us for her to listen to but she also learns not only nursery rhymes but Jamaican reggae, Brazilian samba or African drumming.
+Baby Isla loves music – perhaps something to do with her dad being a music teacher?
+We take music with us for her to listen to, but she also learns Jamaican reggae, Brazilian samba or African drumming while we travel.
 This teaches her not only about different styles of music but also about different cultures.

 Feel more confident and happy as a parent

-You only have 18 summers with your children, make not only the summers count, but make the entire year count!
+You only have 18 summers with your children so make not only the summers count, but the entire year.